Nobel winner warns UK of U.S.-style inequality risks

 “In that world, inequality and misery are intimate companions.”

-He said Britain needed to ensure working people did not lose out because corporate governance was set up to favour shareholders, helped by the decline in the number of workers in trade unions.
+He said Britain needed to ensure working people did not lose out because corporate governance was set up to favor shareholders, helped by the decline in the number of workers in trade unions.

 The Institute for Fiscal Studies, a think tank which will lead the five-year review chaired by 73-year-old Deaton, said Britain had the worst income inequality except for the United States among major economies.